UNICEF Photo of the Year

 The UNICEF Photo of the Year Award is given by UNICEF Germany to photographs and photo series that “best depict the personality and living conditions of children worldwide in an outstanding manner”.
 Since 2000, the annual award has been given exclusively to professional photographers who have been recommended to UNICEF by internationally renowned photography experts.
 An independent jury selects the winner.

 In December 2026, the prize was awarded ex aequo to two photographs for the first time.
 The winners were Avishag Shaar-Yashuv from Israel and Samar Abu Elouf from Palestine.
-Shaar-Yashuv portrayed children in a hotel who had survived the attack by Hamas on October 7, 2023, including the winning picture of an eight-year-old boy, Stav.
+Shaar-Yashuv portrayed children in a hotel who had survived the October 7 attacks, in 2023, including the winning picture of an eight-year-old boy, Stav.
 Abu Elouf, who works for the New York Times, portrayed the Palestinian siblings Darren (11 years old) and Kinan (5 years old) in a hospital in Qatar.
 Both were the only survivors of their family of Israeli air force bombings of residential areas in Gaza.